Grace TeSelle, niece

 Larry Pearce, cousin

 The author, Grace (Hill) TeSelle (b.
 1928), is a dear cousin and fellow family historian whose autobiography and other compositions are posted at this site.
 Just type in and click on her name in the “search” box to the right.
-Most of the names found in those writings and this fascinating biography of her aunt, Hazel Irene (Hill) Nicely (1896-1932), can be located in our Hill Family Tree.
-As amateur genealogists and writers, we both believe that the most interesting and relevant stories can be found right in our own clan’s backyard, so to speak.
+Most of the names found in those writings and this fascinating biography of her aunt, Hazel Irene (Hill) Nicely (1896-1932), can be located in our Hill Family Tree Vitals sections.
+Most amateur genealogists and writers believe that the most interesting and relevant stories can be found right in our own clan’s backyard, so to speak.
 Thus, we “Tell the tales of the tribe,” as one historian put it.
 As for my first awareness of a relative named Hazel Hill Nicely, I remember my late father, Ralph Hill Pearce (1917-2002), when asked who she was, would simply say, “She died birthing twin girls.”
 That didn’t mean much to me years ago before I got into this hobby.
-But now to realize that Hazel’s great sacrifice in bringing new life into this world cost her her very earthly being is an inspiration, eventually producing at least ten off-spring and much happiness to those families.
-Looking back nearly a century and a half before Cousin Hazel’s time, I can’t help but think also of the thousands of descendants of the couple who are believed to be our first Hill immigrants to this country, William and Sarah Dixon Hill.
+But now to realize that Hazel’s great sacrifice in bringing not one but two new lives into this world cost her her very earthly being is an inspiration, eventually producing at least ten off-spring and much happiness to those families.
+Looking back nearly a century and a half before Cousin Hazel’s time, I can’t help but think also of the thousands of descendants of the couple who are believed to be our first Hill Scots-Irish immigrants to this country, William and Sarah Dixon Hill.
 Little did Hazel know that she and Alex would provide an important link in our Hill family chain.
+For the ongoing Hill family tree, see the off-spring of Hazel and Alex (VI-5 below Joseph Marshall Hill).
 Here is what Cousin Grace has to say about just part of that rich heritage, the Nicely family of Western Pennsylvania and their descendants:

 I vaguely remember Aunt Hazel.
 I was almost four when she died giving birth to twin girls, Jean and Jane.
 I recall activities surrounding her death, including seeing my dad [Harold “Harry” Hill (1891-1945)] walking up the road from his parents’ house.
 We could see that he was crying.
 I had never seen him cry before.
 Following the usual custom, Aunt Hazel was in a casket for viewing in the parlor of grandpa and grandma Joseph and Alice Hill.
 I do not remember the funeral, but I know that she was buried in the Allegheny County Memorial Park Cemetery where most of the Hill family are buried.

-My daughter Ginny [Virginia Lowe] and I visited the cemetery when we travelled to Pennsylvania back in 2015.
+My daughter Ginny [Virginia Lowe] and I visited the cemetery when we traveled to Pennsylvania back in 2015.
 We found the burial spots of Joseph and Alice, Hazel and Alex, and my father and mother, Harry and Hulda Fisher Hill.
-The trip also included my 70th high school reunion, my college sorority’s 75th anniversary, and “catch up” visits with friends, many of whom are gone now, Barb and Dave Rosenbaum; cousins David and Robin McGuire; Donna, David’s mother, and his sister Robin; as well as cousins Alice (Miller) and Emery Drescher, Jim Stark and his daughter and husband Cheryl and Joe Criswell.
+The trip also included my 70th high school reunion,my college sorority’s 75th anniversary, and “catch up” visits with friends, many of whom are gone now: Barb and Dave Rosenbaum; cousins David and Robin McGuire; Donna, David’s mother, and his sister Robin; as well as cousins Alice (Miller) and Emery Drescher, Jim Stark and his daughter and husband Cheryl and Joe Criswell.

 Hazel’s tragic death the following year, 1932, was a real blow to the whole family.
-I sense she was a special person.
+I sense she was always a special person.
 I remember hearing that, even when she was still single.
-She had helped care for her Grandmother Susan Moon, who died that same year.
+She had helped care for her Grandmother Susan Moon, who had died the year before.
 I vaguely remember her.
 She would have been my great-grandmother.
 There is a photo of her sitting on the porch.

 Much earlier, but after the unexpected death of Hazel, Alex and the babies moved in with his brother Harry and wife Margaret Nicely.
 Margaret took care of Jane and Jean from birth until they were grown and gone on to careers and marriages.
 Harry and Margaret had a large two-story house.
 Alex and Harry were the Nicely Brothers, Plumbers.
 They had a completely finished and painted basement with room for laundry and, the part that fascinated me, storage shelves where extra, bought-in-advance household supplies were stored, and probably even a second refrigerator.
 The house was open to the lower level with a patio-like area that was adjacent to the kitchen and first story rooms.
 It was my first glimpse of a family that had enough money to have living spaces, well-furnished and well-planned so that life could to run very smoothly.